-Over the last nine years I have worked as a volunteer for three different charities providing emotional support to bereaved individuals, adolescents and young adults, and to individuals in emotional distress.
+Since 2010 I have worked as a volunteer for three different charities providing emotional support to bereaved individuals, adolescents and young adults, and to individuals in emotional distress.
 I have also been employed as a college counsellor since 2017 and continue to work with adolescents and young adults in a college setting alongside my private practice.

 I am registered with the ICO, hold professional indemnity insurance and an enhanced DBS check which covers me to work with both children and adults.

 Issues often worked with